CSV converter

 What to check before using the CSV

-Do not treat any converted financial file as final until it has been checked against the source PDF.
+Treat review as the step that turns extracted rows into a usable finance file.
 Compare the first transaction, last transaction, one large debit, one large credit, and one long description.
 If the statement includes a running balance, compare the ending balance after conversion.
 These checks catch the most common problems without forcing you to read every character manually.

 Watch for repeated page headers, summary rows, opening balance lines, closing balance lines, and disclosure text.
 Those rows may appear inside a statement table but should not usually become transactions.
 Also check wrapped descriptions.
 A merchant name or transfer memo can wrap onto a second PDF line, and the converted CSV should keep that text with the correct transaction instead of creating a blank row.